Changes the type of an expression.

 Conversion of large integral types to floating point types, i.e.

-or long
+int or long converted to float,

-,undergoes IEEE 754 rounding with round-to-nearest mode to arrive at a floating point value.
+orlong converted to double,undergoes IEEE 754 rounding with round-to-nearest mode to arrive at a floating point value.

-conversion performs IEEE 754
+double to float conversion performs IEEE 754

-values and NaN
+rounding.
+Infinity values and NaN are

 preserved.
-That is, casting NaN
+That is, casting NaN or positive or negative Infinity

-results in the exact
+from double to float results in the exact

-same value, but of type float
+same value, but of type float.

 Integral-type values, when cast to a smaller integral type, lose their